Countoscope/datasets/README.md

 - 2D open system with varying number of atoms
 - 3D closed system with constant number of atoms

-All .XYZ and .LAMMPSTRJ are stored used the LFS of GitHub.
+All .XYZ and .LAMMPSTRJ stored used the LFS of GitHub.

 The trajectories were generated using LAMMPS.
 Atoms are interacting through a WCA potential (purely repulsive) and are overdamped by a Langevin thermostat to suppress the balistic motion.